- scissors (n.)

 - late 14c., sisoures, from Old French cisoires (plural) "shears," from Vulgar Latin *cisoria (plural) "cutting instrument," from *cisus (in compounds such as Latin excisus, past participle of excidere "to cut out"), ultimately from Latin caedere "to cut" (see -cide).
 Spelling with sc- is 16c., from influence of Medieval Latin scissor "tailor," in classical Latin "carver, cutter," from past participle stem of scindere "to split."

-Usually with pair of (attested from c.1400) when indication of just one is required, but a singular form without the -s was occasionally used (mid-15c., cysowre).
-In Scotland, shears answers for all sizes; but in England generally that word is used only for those too large to be worked by one hand.
+Usually with pair of (attested from c.1400) when indication of just one is required, but a singular form without the -s occasionally was used (cysowre, mid-15c.).
+In Scotland, shears answers for all sizes, according to OED; but in England generally that word is used only for those too large to be worked by one hand.
 Sense in wrestling is from 1904.
-Oh scissors! was a 19c. exclamation of impatience or disgust.
+Oh scissors! was a 19c. exclamation of impatience or disgust (1843).
+In reference to a type of swimming kick, from 1902 (the image itself is from 1880s).